yiphei/yif-AI/encoder_decoder_transformer/README.md

 ## Architecture

 At the high level, the architecture re-implements the canonical encoder-decoder model but in a parallel way.
-Furthemore, novel components were added to exploit the dual & paralle encoder-decoder representation.
+Furthemore, novel components were added to exploit the dual & parallel encoder-decoder representation.

 ### Encoder-Decoder